OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 \subsubsection{Experimental setting}

-\textbf{Data.} We perform our experiments using the 312 validation scenes from the ScanNet200 dataset \citep{scannet200}, and evaluate for 3D instance segmentation task using the closed vocabulary of 200 categories from the ScanNet200 \citep{scannet200} annotations. \citet{scannet200} also provide a grouping of ScanNet200 categories based on the frequency of the number of labeled surface points in the training set, resulting in 3 subsets: \textit{head} (66 categories), \textit{common} (68 categories), \textit{tail} (66 categories).
-This grouping enables us to evaluate the performance of our method on the long-tail distribution, making ScanNet200 a natural choice as the evaluation dataset.
+\textbf{Data.} We conduct our experiments using the ScanNet200 \cite{scannet200} and Replica \cite{replica} datasets.
+We report our ScanNet200 results on the validation set consisting of 312 scenes, and evaluate for the 3D instance segmentation task using the closed vocabulary of 200 categories from the ScanNet200 annotations. \citet{scannet200} also provide a grouping of ScanNet200 categories based on the frequency of the number of labeled surface points in the training set, resulting in 3 subsets: \textit{head} (66 categories), \textit{common} (68 categories), \textit{tail} (66 categories).
+This grouping enables us to evaluate the performance of our method on the long-tail distribution, making ScanNet200 a natural choice as an evaluation dataset.
+To assess the generalization capability of our method, we further experiment with the Replica \citep{replica} dataset, and evaluate on the \textit{office0, office1, office2, office3, office4, room0, room1, room2} scenes.

 \textbf{Metrics.} We employ a commonly used 3D instance segmentation metric, average precision (AP).
 AP scores are evaluated at mask overlap thresholds of $50\%$ and $25\%$, and averaged over the overlap range of $[0.5:0.95:0.05]$ following the evaluation scheme from ScanNet \citep{scannet}.
 Computation of the metrics requires each mask to be assigned a prediction confidence score.
 We assign a prediction confidence score of $1.0$ for each predicted mask in our experiments.